UNC-Libraries/blacklight_oai_provider/README.md

 There are currently a few basic tests, but contributions are welcome!

-To run the test suite, you'll need to install a few dependencies.
-First, install [PhantomJS](http://phantomjs.org). macOS users can install PhantomJS using [Homebrew](http://brew.sh):
+To run the test suite, you'll need to install all development dependencies using Bundler:

-    $ brew install phantomjs

-Next, install all development gems using Bundler:

     $ bundle install

-Finally, run the tests using RSpec:
+Then, run the tests using RSpec:

     $ bundle exec rspec